 Now let’s filter the data for our objectives.

-With the new dataset as the input, create a new Sample/Filter recipe.
+With the passengers dataset as the input, create a new Sample/Filter recipe.

 Turn filtering On and keep only rows where Year equals